S3XT4-Studio/Age-of-Berk-Add-on-Information/info.md

  - Granite
 <br>
 <br>
-Nadders can shoot lava blasts when ridden.
+Gronckles can shoot lava blasts when ridden.
 The lava blast is hot enough to set most materials ablaze.
 <br>
 <br>
 This dragon can be found in Dragon Cages